SMTP Email Delivery 101: When Is An Email Actually Considered Delivered?

 Email delivery is extremely important, especially when sending business critical email like password resets, status notifications, and time sensitive alerts.
 This is because if the emails land in the spam folder, then they aren’t useful to your customers or you.

 Now that you have a basic understanding of what delivery means, let’s explore when an email is actually considered ‘delivered.’

-If you ask someone when an email is considered ‘delivered,’ then don’t be surprised if you receive a number of different responses.
+If you ask someone when an email is considered ‘delivered,’ don’t be surprised if you receive a number of different responses.
 Here are three of the most common answers to this question.

 An email is considered delivered when:

 - 1) The email is accepted by the receiving mail server: In this case, the message leaves the sender’s mail client and is successfully received by the mail server.
 However, there’s still more work to be done on behalf of the receiving mail server to determine how to properly handle the message.
 This scenario is equivalent to sending a package to a mailroom at an office building.
 Even if someone signs off on the package, it doesn’t mean that the intended recipient received the package.

 - 2) The message is placed in the appropriate mailbox of the receiving mail server: In this situation, the message was not only received by the mail server, but the message was also placed in the appropriate mailbox.
 Going back to our mailroom example, this is similar to sending a package to a mailroom, having someone sign off on the package, and then delivering the package to the intended recipient.
 However, this case does not account for whether or not the recipient opened the message.